-- Many of the experiments we did in this session were somehow artificial: - In reality we can only draw a single sample... - ...from a population to which we have no direct epistemic access - This is why statistical inference is needed at all: we only have one sample to make a statement about the population - But how come that statistical inference is (often) possible?
+- Many of the experiments we did in this session were somehow artificial: - In reality we can only draw a single sample... - ...from a population to which we have no direct epistemic access - Statistical inference in practice: one sample → statement about population - But how come that statistical inference is (often) possible?
 The reason lies in the famous Central Limit Theorem